java-deobfuscator/deobfuscator-gui/README.md

 I currently use WindowBuilder to create the GUI: https://eclipse.org/windowbuilder/

+Any issues, suggestions, or pull requests are very welcome!

 ## How to Use
 1. Download the GUI from the releases page.
 2. Download the deobfuscator.jar from https://github.com/java-deobfuscator/deobfuscator.